Seema Arora-Jonsson

 Presentation

-Together with my research group, Rural Developent in the Global North, I work on questions of rural transformation and environmental politics in Sweden and Europe.
-We bring a critical perspective to development and environmental governance in the global North, whose own development has been often taken as the unproblematic template for the rest of the world.
+I work with sustainability and justice in environmental governance, climate transitions and rural development across the global North and South.
+I lead the research group, Rural Developent in the Global North and we work on questions of rural transformation and environmental politics in Sweden and Europe.
+We bring a critical perspective to development and environmental governance/politics in the global North, whose own development has been often taken as the unproblematic template for the rest of the world.
 We engage with local rural and indigenous groups such as Sami communities in Sweden to emphasize the importance and contribution of rural and indigenous lives in confronting global challenges of sustainability and climate change.

 To this end, our group includes a vital outreach subgroup.
 We are responsible for a governmental mission, Uppdrag Landsbygd, tasked with strengthening research on rural areas and providing policy relevant knowledge for decision-makers in Sweden.
-I also collaborate with international agencies such as Oxfam, UN Women, UNDP and FAO and have been part of the International Panel for Climate Change Report for 2022.

 Forskning